stephengold/Libbulletjme/README.md

 I am grateful to [Github], [JFrog], [AppVeyor], [Travis], and [Imgur] for providing free hosting for this project and many other open-source projects.

+I am grateful to Yanis Boudiaf for many helpful suggestions.

 I'm also grateful to my dear Holly, for keeping me sane.